-To even begin to define the term ‘ethical fashion’ sends my mind spiraling through endless lists and rhetorical questions.
+To even begin to define the term ‘ethical fashion’ sends my mind spiralling through endless lists and rhetorical questions.
 Where would I even start?
 In what way do we define ethical?
 And where is the difference between ‘fashion’, ‘shopping and ‘consuming’.
 It seems no matter where you look, everyone has their own idea of what ethical fashion is, so is remarkably difficult to get a straight forward answer.

 Answering this question is definitely a process, but to begin I want to pull together a few trusted definitions and outline which areas are important to focus on.

 Firstly, the Oxford dictionary defines ‘ethical’ as ‘relating to moral principles or the branch of knowledge dealing with these’.
 Here lies our first problem because the boundaries of morality seem to shift on a daily basis; minimum wage, working conditions, the use of fossil fuels as an energy source, the dangers of cotton farming etc. Each day we are discovering the good and bad side of common practises, which means what was morally acceptable yesterday, could be found to be detrimental to economy or health today.

 The Victoria & Albert museum in London defines ‘ethical fashion’ as ‘an umbrella term to describe ethical fashion design, production, retail, and purchasing.
 It covers a range of issues such as working conditions, exploitation, fair trade, sustainable production, the environment, and animal welfare.’
 This is definitely an explanation I can get on board with although I think it has missed a fundamental issue; economics.
 Until we adapt the global economic system we live by, there is no incentive to stop consuming.